-Knowing what is an F1 cockapoo is easy once you know how cross breeding between poodles and cocker spaniels is carried out.
+Many people interested in buying a cockapoo will naturally want to know about the difference between F1 cockapoos and f1b cockapoos.
+Add to that the fact that there are lots of other “f” numbers, then things can start to get a little bit confusing.
+That said, understanding what an F1 cockapoo actually is, is easy once you know how cross-breeding between poodles and cocker spaniels is carried out.
 It’s all about understanding what the letters and numbers mean in the F1, F1b, F2, F2b codes you see on cockapoo breeder listings.

-Here’s an easy to follow infographic to help you figure out what is an F1 cockapoo:
+Here’s an easy to follow infographic to help you figure out and understand the differences between f1 and f2 cockapoos.

 The numbers 1, 2, 3 etc show how far down the generations the breeding has gone.

 The “b” symbol you sometimes see refers to back breeding.
 This is where instead of breeding two dogs of the same generation, one of the dogs is back one generation.
 This is done to promote desired traits such as coat type or temperament.

 An F1 cockapoo is a cockapoo that is bred from a poodle and cocker spaniel.
 It is said that F1 cockapoos carry more health benefits than say, an F3 cockapoo, because they have an original hybrid benefit.